-Job search assistance is available by using the Collegiate Employment Network.
-This password-protected job listing system annually catalogs more than 18,000 Chicago-area jobs.
-Individual passwords are created in the Career Center for each student job seeker.
-Students have the added advantage of posting their resumes in CEN for employers' viewing.
-Harper students can gain the skills necessary for successful job searching, resume writing and interviewing by making a counselor appointment or attending a Job Search workshop.
+Job search assistance is available by using ccjobnet.com.
+This password-protected job listing system annually catalogs more than 10,000 Chicago-area jobs.
+Individual passwords are created in the Career Center for each job seeker.
+Students have the added advantage of posting their resumes in ccjobnet.com for employers' viewing.
+Harper students can also gain the skills necessary for successful job searching, resume writing and interviewing by making a counselor appointment or attending a Job Search work-shop.

-The Minority Student Transfer Center in D142 was established with the express intent of increasing the number of minority students who are actively pursuing transfer to four-year colleges and universities, as well as assisting minority students in successfully transferring from Harper College to four-year schools to obtain bachelor degrees.
+The Minority Student Transfer Center in D142 was established with the express intent of increasing the number of minority students who are actively pursuing transfer to fouryear colleges and universities, as well as assisting minority students in successfully transferring from Harper College to four-year schools to obtain bachelor degrees.